georgealways/urlargs/README.md

 # urlargs

-Lightweight, type-safe utility for parsing URL query parameters.
+Utility for parsing URL query parameters with types.

 ## Usage